fpereiracalvo/fjv-modules/README.md

 ```
 You have created the **-print** module to the program.

-The input and output must be byte array content.
-The reason why resides to ensure the data will passing from module to anothee without type incompatibilities.
+The input and output must be a byte array content.
+The reason why resides to ensure the data will be passing from module to another independently manner.
 All methods could been an option of the command-line argument.
 For this, you must be decorated this with Option attribute.

 ```csharp